chukwuemekachm/Udacity-Frontend-Nanodegree-Projects/capstone-project/README.md

-# Weather-Journal App Project
+# Travel Planner (Capstone Project)

 ## Overview
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project allows users to planner their trip.

 ### Getting Started
-To setup **weather-journal-app**, these should be installed on your machine
+To setup **travel-planner**, these should be installed on your machine

 - [Node.js](https://nodejs.org/en/download/current/) 12 and above
 - [Git](https://git-scm.com/downloads)